aws-samples/disaster-recovery-workshop/workshop/content/labs/basics/route53/cloudshell.en.md

 #### Go to AWS CloudShell

-1. Go to AWS CloudShell, in the top bar of the AWS Console, click the button on the right side of the search bar.
+1. Go to AWS CloudShell, in the top bar of the AWS Console, click the button on the right side of the search bar in **N. Virginia**.
     ![CloudShell](/images/console-cloudshell2.png)

 #### Create resources across multiple regions